 Introduction / History

-The Bhulia are a caste of weavers who are also known as Bholia, Bhoriya, Bholwa, Mehar and Mihir.
-They speak in Hindi.
-One legend says that the Bhulia migrated to Orissa with the first Chauhan Raja of Patna.
+Bhulia are a caste of weavers who are also known as Bholia, Bhoriya, Bholwa, Mehar and Mihir.
+They have no sub castes.
+One legend says that the Buhlia migrated to Orissa with the first Chauhan Raja of Patna.
 It is thought they may belong to a north Indian caste who do not know their origin.

 What Are Their Beliefs?